She's My Baby (film)

 She's My Baby is a 1927 American silent comedy film directed by Fred Windemere and starring Robert Agnew, Kathleen Myers and Earle Williams.

 Synopsis

-After twenty years of marriage, Mary Wilbur and her husband John keep up a pretence of happiness only for the sake of their daughter Bernice.
+After twenty years of marriage, Mary Wilbur and her husband John keep up a pretense of happiness only for the sake of their daughter Bernice.
 In fact both embark on very unwise flirtations with potential lovers.